EaW-Team/equestria_dev/common/factions/_documentation.md

 - *has_faction_goal* - checks if the current country's faction has an active or completed goal
 - *has_completed_faction_goal* - checks if the current country's faction has completed a goal
 - *faction_goal_fulfillment* - checks goal fulfillment for the current country's faction
+- *has_manpower_to_become_leader* - checks if the current country exceeds the current faction leader and its subjects in deployed manpower
+- *has_industry_to_become_leader* - checks if the current country exceeds the faction leader in number of factories

 ### List of faction-related modifiers
 - *faction_influence_war_score_factor* - war score modifier for faction influence